🌲 Front Range Plant FinderPlant finder

 Is alpine mouse-ear good for the Colorado Front Range?

-Yes. alpine mouse-ear is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+Yes, alpine mouse-ear is a well-suited perennial for Colorado's Front Range.

 How big does alpine mouse-ear get?